COMP122/comp122-s23/format-encodings/encode_float.md

 1. Encode each of the three fields of the floating point format:
    1. Sign:
-      - Set to `1` if "-", otherwise set to `0` otherwise
+      - Set to `1` if '-', otherwise set to `0` otherwise
    2. Exponent:
       - Convert the exponent to a signed integer
-        * Set to `- exponent` if "-", otherwise set to `exponent`
+        * Set to `- exponent` if '-', otherwise set to `exponent`
-      - Add the bias to the exponent, say 15.
+      - Add the bias to the exponent, say 15 for binary32.
    3. Mantissa:
       - Determine the number of bits in the coefficient
         * i.e., determine the position of the MSb of the coefficient
-      - Shift the normalized number to obtain the mantissa
+      - Shift the normalized number to to the left, until the MSb of the coefficient is removed
         * the mantissa, which represents a fractional value is now left justified in the register

 1. Consider the format of binary32, a floating point format